microsoft/vscode-docs/tutorials/functions-extension/create-app.md

 ---
 # Create your local Function App

-First, create a local Azure Functions app.
+First, create a local Azure Functions application.
 An Azure Functions app can contain many Functions with various triggers - this tutorial focuses on HTTP triggers, which allow you to handle to incoming HTTP traffic.

-In VS Code, expand the **AZURE FUNCTIONS** explorer and click the create project icon.
+In VS Code, expand the **AZURE FUNCTIONS** explorer and click the **Create Project** icon.

 ![Create Local App](images/functions-extension/create-function-app-project.png)